Star Awards 2015: Special awards

+Viewership awards

+Show 2

+The second show, titled "加利谷颁奖典礼" (Award Ceremony of Caldecott), was broadcast on 26 April 2015.

+Professionally judged awards

 All Time Favourite Artiste

 This award is a special achievement award given out to artiste(s) who have achieved a maximum of 10 popularity awards over 10 years.
 Top 10 winning years the recipients were awarded together are highlighted in boldface.

-Awards Eligible for Voting
+Awards eligible for voting

 Top 10 awards

 Since the 2012 awards, results for the Top 10 Most Popular Male and Female Artistes were determined by telepoll and online voting, each carrying a 50% weightage towards the final results.
 The telepoll lines were announced, and opened on 9 March 2015 in its first public event held at VivoCity.
 The voting closed on 26 April at 8:30 pm, during the second award ceremony.

 The nominees are listed in telepoll line order.
 The results of the Top 10 awards are not in any rank order.

-Post Show Party Awards (红星大奖2015庆功宴)
+Post show party awards

 Statistics

 Shows are ordered based on number of nominations, release date and type order.